Educational Media Foundation: K-LOVE Classics

 K-LOVE Classics was a Christian music radio programming service in the United States operated by EMF and was heard on full-powered FM stations and translators, including WAIW in Chicago.
 Airing Christian music from the 1980s, 1990s, and early 2000s, the format debuted in June 2018 as an Internet-only station but quickly moved to terrestrial radio after a massive response.
 The format aired music by artists such as Bryan Duncan, Amy Grant, Keith Green, Petra, Michael W. Smith, Point of Grace, and 4Him.

 On November 2, 2020, K-LOVE Classics ceased its broadcast online, and the terrestrial stations that had formerly aired K-LOVE Classics began airing the seasonal brand K-LOVE Christmas.
 On January 1, 2021, K-LOVE Classics came back in some fashion with two separate streams online and the terrestrial stations: K-LOVE 90s and K-LOVE 2000s.
 In honor of its 40th birthday, in 2022, K-LOVE launched a series of decade-specific streams covering music from the 1970s, 1980s, 1990s, 2000s, 2010s.

 K-LOVE On Demand

 In 2020, EMF launched a free streaming platform offering live concerts, original programming, and other exclusive content.

+K-LOVE Kids

+In 2026, EMF launched a kid oriented platform offering kid sung covers of popular christian songs, shows, merchandise, live events and more.